Moth x Human

 The piece is written for 2 violins, cello, tenor trombone, piano, synths, electronics … and moths.

-It will be presented for the first time at two PRSF New Music Biennial events at the Southbank Centre, London, and in Bradford as part of its UK City of Culture celebrations.
+It was presented for the first time at two PRS Foundation’s New Music Biennial events at the Southbank Centre, London, and in Bradford as part of its UK City of Culture celebrations.

 Commissioned by Oxford Contemporary Music with support from UK Centre for Ecology and Hydrology.